 What is Angioplasty?

-In performing the procedure, your doctor will use medical imaging to find the blockage.
-Then the balloon-tipped catheter is inflated to open up the artery.
-A stent may be used in this procedure.
-A stent is a small metal mesh tube that ensures the artery stays open.
+Your doctor will use medical imaging to locate the blockage.
+Then, the balloon-tipped catheter will be inflated to open the artery.
+A stent, a small metal mesh tube that ensures the artery stays open, may also be used in this procedure.

 Angioplasty can improve symptoms of blocked arteries, such as chest pain and shortness of breath.
 This procedure is often used to treat the results of peripheral arterial disease.
 Angioplasty is minimally invasive and may not require general anesthesia.
 Most angioplasty procedures do not need an overnight stay.
 However, your doctor will discuss this with you.